Financial guidance and support, tailored for you.

 But if your child isn’t interested in adding more degrees to their resume, there are other ways to use up the funds left in a 529 account.
 Here’s how those different options work and the pros and cons of each.

-If you’re in the middle of a home remodeling project or planning on a big purchase in the near future, the leftover funds in your 529 can be used to cover some or all of that expense.
+If you’re in the middle of a home remodeling project or planning on a big purchase, the leftover funds in your 529 can be used to cover some or all that expense.
 The money comes out prorated between contribution money and earnings, which means that only the “earnings” portion of the withdrawal is taxed.
+That earnings amount is subject to ordinary income tax and a 10% penalty.

 The non-education withdrawal isn’t penalized if your child receives a scholarship (in other words, the money can be withdrawn to offset the scholarship amount), attends a U.S. military academy, becomes disabled or passes away.